opentrustlabs/opentrust-identity/README.md

 If the parameters are omitted, this defaults to the country and language configured for the tenant.

-Clients need to be assigned the scope `anonymous.user.create`.
+Clients should obtain an access token from the OIDC token endpoint using the `client_credentials` grant type and send the access token as a Bearer Authorization header.
+Clients need to be assigned the scope

+`anonymous.user.create`.

 ###### Rate limits